Answered By: Austin Pevler Last Updated: Jun 01, 2017 Views: 26

 Article < Webpage < Section/Forum < Website (each one could potentially be created by someone different)

-If you are trying to cite something online, take a look at one of the links below.
-It should help.
+If you are trying to cite something online, take a look at the links below.
+They should help.